-Sub-Action 5a.
+Sub-action 5a.
 Establish a recreational vessel limit for gag

-Purpose of Sub-Action: The Council is considering establishing a recreational vessel limit to achieve the reduction in harvest needed to constrain catch to the updated recreational ACLs, while maintaining recreational access.
+Purpose of Sub-action: The Council is considering establishing a recreational vessel limit to achieve the reduction in harvest needed to constrain catch to the updated recreational ACLs, while maintaining recreational access.

-Preferred Alternative 2.
-Establish a private recreational vessel limit for gag of: Preferred Sub-Alternative 2a: 2 fish per vessel per day.

-Preferred Alternative 3.
-Establish a for-hire recreational vessel limit for gag of: Preferred Sub-Alternative 3a: 2 fish per vessel per trip.
+- Preferred Alternative 2.
+Establish a private recreational vessel limit for gag of: Preferred Sub-alternative 2a: 2 fish per vessel per day not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive. - Preferred Alternative 3.
+Establish a for-hire recreational vessel limit for gag of:Preferred Sub-alternative 3a: 2 fish per vessel per trip not to exceed the daily bag limit of 1 fish per person per day, whichever is more restrictive.

-Sub-Action 5b.
+Sub-action 5b.
 Prohibit the retention of gag by captain and crew

-Purpose of Sub-Action: The Council is considering prohibiting the retention of gag by captain and crew on for-hire vessels to limit harvest and contribute to the rebuilding plan.
+Purpose of Sub-action: The Council is considering prohibiting the retention of gag by captain and crew on for-hire vessels to limit harvest and contribute to rebuilding goals.